A New Direction (And a Free Book for You)

 When you misunderstand the hardware, you are at the mercy of the output.
 You become a victim of the “movie” playing on the screen, fighting with shadows and trying to fix a render that has already been projected.
 But when you understand the mechanics—and see that the system is working from the Inside-Out—life becomes lighter, less stressful, and a lot more playful.
 You realize that you aren’t “broken”; you’re just witnessing an amazing, high-resolution system doing exactly what it was designed to do.

 Thank you for being part of this journey.
-I’m excited to share the “User Manual” with you and to begin this new chapter in the The Rendered Reality Project.
+I’m excited to share The Missing Manual with you and to begin this new, clear-eyed chapter in The Rendered Reality Project.

 Happy Rendering,